Uncovering Your Signature Style: The 7-Day Challenge

 Loved sparkles?
 Try metallic accessories or shoes that glint.

 Obsessed with princess dresses?
-Think flowy midi skirts or silk blouses.
+Think flowy midi skirts.

 Lived in your brother’s hand-me-downs?
-Try oversized tailoring or utility pieces.
+Try oversized tailoring.

-A walk down memory lane matters because your childhood style holds unfiltered data about what made you feel like you.
-Reconnect with that, and your current style gets more honest, confident, and authentic.
+A walk down memory lane matters.
+Your childhood style holds unfiltered data about what made you feel like you.
+Reconnect with that, and your current style will feel more honest.

 "What do people always compliment you on?
 What do they never notice?"

-You don’t need anyone’s approval—but compliments can be data.
+You might not need anyone’s approval, but compliments provide valuable data.

-And just as important—what goes unseen?
-Are you spending time on details no one ever comments on?
+And just as important, what goes unseen?
+What are you spending time on that no one ever acknowledges?

 2 things you wish people noticed more.